jasbner/LLM-context/standup.md

 Suggest process improvements
 Highlight items that might need stakeholder communication Recommend ticket prioritization adjustments
+Supply 3 thought-provoking follow-up questions in bold labeled (Q1,Q2,Q3)

 5. Formatted Output
-Provide a clean, well-formatted enhanced standup including:
+Provide a clean, well-formatted enhanced version of my standup including:

 Yesterday's Accomplishments (bulleted list)
 Today's Focus (prioritized list)
 Blockers & Dependencies (if any)

-This should be well formatted with links and a sentence explanation for each so I can copy and paste it into our team's standup in the morning it should look like
+This should be well formatted with links and a sentence explanation for each so I can copy and paste it into our team's slack standup in the morning it should look like:

-Example:
 Standup 8/4
 Yesterday:
 * bullet point 1 (link1)